elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-is-years-of-potential-life-lost-ypll-calculated-and-why-is-it-significant-in-public-health.md

 seo:
   title: QuickTakes | Health Studies
   page_description: >-
-    Years of Potential Life Lost (YPLL) is a public health metric that quantifies the impact of premature mortality by calculating the potential years lost due to early death, providing insights for health policy and resource allocation.
+    Years of Potential Life Lost (YPLL) is a public health metric that measures the impact of premature mortality on a population, calculated by subtracting age at death from a standard age, significant for prioritizing health interventions and assessing productivity loss.
   page_keywords: >-
-    Years of Potential Life Lost, YPLL, public health, premature mortality, health metrics, standard age, productivity loss, health prioritization, trend surveillance, health interventions
+    Years of Potential Life Lost, YPLL, calculation, public health, premature mortality, standard age, health interventions, productivity loss, health policy, mortality statistics
 author: QuickTakes
 question: >-
     How is Years of Potential Life Lost (YPLL) calculated, and why is it significant in public health?